ItsLeMax/ILMLib/README.md

 ## Setup

-1. Download the latest jars [here](https://github.com/ItsLeMax/ILMLib/releases/latest)
+1. Download the latest jar [here](https://github.com/ItsLeMax/ILMLib/releases/latest)
 2. Put them into the plugins folder of your server
 3. Open your IDE (IntelliJ in this example) and navigate to either `File > Project Structure > Global Libraries` or inside your project alone to `Libraries`\